timluc0428/Learning-Notes/How-to-learn.md

 We need to create a "tree" for our resources. **artificial working memory**

-It is impossible to retain all the valuable information you come across in your active working memory. espe
+It is impossible to retain all the valuable information you come across in your active working memory.
+Especially within the realm of programming, networking, cybersecurity, etc.

+A good artificial working memory contains high value information that is effectively indexed and cataloged for later ref

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjE1MDYyNDIsNzY3MDkyNTM2XX0=
+eyJoaXN0b3J5IjpbLTE0NDYzODk4MDcsNzY3MDkyNTM2XX0=
 -->